 - Don’t feel obligated to take the more advanced introductory course if it is not right for you.

 - Don’t put yourself into a position where you are overworked, or overbooked.

 - Stay on top of your work and get extra help at the first sign of trouble.
 If you need help with your coursework, there are a variety of on-campus resources available to help you, such as the Quantitative and Symbolic Reasoning (QSR) Center and the Writing Center.

 Specific Requirements of Your Major

-- The major you choose – in combination with your pre-physician assistant coursework — will determine how many electives you can pursue.
+- The major you choose – in combination with your pre-med coursework - will determine how many electives you can pursue.

 - Some majors have more course requirements than others.

 - Some majors have greater time commitments than others.

 - Some majors have greater overlap with the pre-med requirements than others.

 - There is no “right” major for getting into medical school, so concentrate in an area you are interested in and that allows you to have the educational experience you desire.